Industrial Electronics Technology

 The Industrial Electronics program prepares students for work in the development, installation, testing, maintenance and repair of electrical and electronic systems in industrial and commercial facilities.
 Graduates will be prepared to pursue jobs in other areas such as construction and electrical distribution as well.

 This program instructs students in basic core competencies desired by industry today.
-Instructors provide students with skills in areas of electronics that include DC-AC theory and applications, solid state digital (ICs) and analog circuits, and computer hardware and software.
+Instructors provide students with skills in areas of electronics that include DC-AC theory and applications, integrated circuits both digital and analog, and computer hardware and software.
 Instructors also provide training in motor drives and controls, sensors and instrumentation, microcontroller programming and applications, and industrial control systems (including PLCs).
 Courses include hands-on training in laboratory applications.

-Second year students can choose either the Industrial Electronics (IE) Track, the Instrument Mechanics (IM) track or the Electronic Engineering Technology (EET) Track.
+Second year students can choose either the Electronic Engineering Technology (EET) Track, the Instrument Mechanics (IM) Track or the Industrial Electronics (IE) Track.

 The EET track provides training in advanced electronics and computer programming.
 The EET track emphasizes skills required to be an Electronics Technician in Engineering and Manufacturing.